gap-system/gap/INSTALL.md

     [ 29, 101, 281, 9901, 226549, 121499449, 4458192223320340849 ]

-If you get the error message `hmm, I cannot find lib/init.g` you are likely to have installed only the binary (or used the wrong path on Windows).
+If you get the error message `hmm, I cannot find lib/init.g` you are likely to have installed only the binary (or have a broken installation on Windows).

 If GAP starts but you get error messages for the commands you issued, the files in the `lib` directory are likely to be corrupt or incomplete.
 Make